-- (1) As announced in the Commission's Communication concluding the pharmaceutical sector inquiry on 8 July 2009, it is considered important to continue monitoring the patent settlements between originator and generic companies.
-The main objectives of the monitoring exercise are to better understand the use of this type of agreement in the EEA and to identify those settlements that delay generic market entry to the detriment of the European consumer possibly in violation of European competition law.
-This fifth round of monitoring is a follow-up to the four monitoring exercises conducted annually from 2010 to 2013. - (2) Patent settlement agreements, as examined in this context, are commercial agreements to settle patent-related disputes, e.g. questions of patent infringement or patent validity.
+- (1) As announced in the Commission's Communication1 concluding the pharmaceutical sector inquiry on 8 July 2009, it is considered important to continue monitoring the patent settlements between originator and generic companies.
+The main objectives of the monitoring exercise are to better understand the use of this type of agreement in the EEA and to identify those settlements that delay generic market entry to the detriment of the European consumer possibly in violation of European competition law.2 This seventh round of monitoring is a follow-up to the six monitoring exercises conducted annually from 2010 to 2015.3 - (2) Patent settlement agreements, as examined in this context, are commercial agreements to settle patent-related disputes, e.g. questions of patent infringement or patent validity.
 They are concluded in the context of patent disputes, opposition procedures or litigation where no final adjudication has been handed down.
 Although the content of individual settlements will vary according to the circumstances of the case, the common aim of a settlement is to end the disagreement. - (3) As in any other area of commercial disagreement, the parties concerned have a legitimate interest in finding a mutually acceptable compromise.
-In particular http://ec.europa.eu/competition/sectors/pharmaceuticals/inquiry/index.html.
+In particular the parties may prefer to discontinue the dispute or litigation because it is too costly, http://ec.europa.eu/competition/sectors/pharmaceuticals/inquiry/index.html.

 See also Press Release IP/09/1098 and MEMO/09/321.